Back

 You may seat students using one of these AP Program seating options:

-• New: Elevated seating.
+• Elevated seating.
 In rooms with elevated seating, students must be seated no less than 5 feet behind one another.

 • Students seated directly behind one another, no less than 5 feet apart (side to side), all facing the same direction.